yuudi/rclone-webui-angular/README.md

 Choose one that suits you

-- rwa.exe (Work in Progress): Good for those who are not familiar with command line
+- [Desktop](./docs/native.md): Good for those who are not familiar with command line
 - [Embed](./docs/embed.md): Good for managing local instance
 - [PWA Standalone](./docs/pwa.md): Good for managing multiple remote servers